Hate Crimes Are Aggressively Prosecuted in Michigan

 The Hate Crimes Prevention Act

-The Matthew Shepard and James Byrd, Jr. Hate Crimes Prevention Act of 2009 created a new federal criminal law which criminalizes the willful causing of bodily injury for, or attempting to do so, with fire, firearm, or another dangerous weapon, when:
+The Matthew Shepard and James Byrd, Jr. Hate Crimes Prevention Act of 2009 created a new federal criminal law that criminalizes the willful causing of bodily injury for, or attempting to do so, with fire, firearm, or another dangerous weapon, when

-(1) the crime was committed because of an actual or perceived race, color, religion, national origin of any person, or
+• (1) the crime was committed because of an actual or perceived race, color, religion, or national origin of any person or

 James Byrd Jr. was an African-American who was murdered in Texas by three men in 1998.
 At least two of the men were white supremacists.
 Shawn Berry, Lawrence Russell Brewer, and John King dragged Byrd for three miles behind a pick-up truck along an asphalt road.
 The heinous acts that killed Mr. Shepard and Mr. Byrd also led to the passage of many state hate crime laws.
 Defendants facing these emotionally charged offenses are often presumed guilty and require an aggressive defense attorney with experience defending hate crimes.